dszortyka/Learning/README.md

-# Learning
+# DevOps Learning
-This repository will be used for learning purposes.
+This repository will be used for DevOps learning.